jlmcgraw/networkUtilities/readme.md

 		#update local libraries
 		carton install

-	Look at setup.sh for how to install dependencies etc.
+	Look at setup.sh for how to add wireshark user, globally install dependencies etc.

 ##annotate_hosts_and_networks_in_file.pl
 	Parse a text file (router config, ACL etc etc) containing host and/or wildcard mask entries and test reachability for each host and network mentioned in it.
-Create simple HTML output with in-line color coded anotations for everything found (status, host count etc) Can use a list of known BGP networks (see bgp_asn_path_via_snmp.pl) to test whether a network is specifically known
+Create simple HTML output with in-line color coded anotations for everything found (status, host count etc)

-	Still a work in progress
+	Can use a list of known BGP networks (see bgp_asn_path_via_snmp.pl) to test whether a network is specifically known

 ##iosToHtml.pl
 	Convert an IOS config file into very basic HTML, creating links between